SJSUFall2019-CMPE272/ProjectGroup-7/README.md

 # ARCHITECTURE DIAGRAM
 <img src= "Arch_Diagram272.bmp">

+# TARGET USERS
+Consider a startup company Cohesity who wants to hire someone for the position of Product Manager.
+The HR of the Cohesity company schedules an interview using the Feed-Me-Back scheduler web application for a candidate named John.

+John is interested in this position and uses the Feed-Me-Back scheduler to check interview details that is scheduled on 3rd November 2019 at 10:00 am.

+After John goes through 4 rounds of interview, each interviewer will login to the application portal and will get a survey to fill for John.

+Later, when John will login to the scheduler application he will get a report that will contain his aggregated feedback of all interviews.
 # TECHNOLOGY STACK
 Machine Learning Model : Natural Language Generation using SimpleNLG <br />
 Programming Languages : Java, Python <br />